Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-The foundational works we cover span both quantitative and qualitative feedback and all shaping methodologies.
-A large portion of this section is devoted to quantitative feedback as qualitative feedback has received much less attention until recently.
-The TAMER framework explores modeling quantitative feedback, implicitly shaping myopic and non-myopic RL agents, and addressing the human feedback credit assingment challenge \citep{knox_combining_2010, knox_framing_2015, warnell_deeptamer_2018, arakawa_dqntamer_2018}.
+To address \ref{item:irl-Q2} in more detail and provide examples of various approaches, we now look at foundational LfF approaches.
+Specifically, we will look at three foundational frameworks that are commonly referenced and utilized by other interactive RL works: TAMER, COACH, and learning from preferences (LfP).
+These frameworks therefore provide solid baselines for researchers interested in intrinsic feedback to utilize, build-upon, and draw inspiration from.
+The TAMER framework explores modeling quantitative feedback, shaping myopic and non-myopic RL agents, and addressing the human feedback credit assignment challenge \citep{knox_combining_2010, knox_framing_2015, warnell_deeptamer_2018, arakawa_dqntamer_2018}.
 The COACH framework provides a competitive alternative to that of the TAMER framework as it explores policy shaping without any feedback modeling \citep{macglashan_coach_2017, arumugam_dlcoach_2019}.
-Lastly, \citet{christiano_preferences_2017} explore utilizing qualitative preference-based feedback to learn a latent numerical representation to use for reward shaping.

-\subsection{TAMER}
+Finally, the LfP framework explores a different, yet popular, approach which focuses on qualitative preference-based feedback \citep{christiano_preferences_2017, wirth_preference_2017, ouyang_training_2022}.

+Additionally, in order to address \ref{item:irl-Q3}, we provide a qualitative summary cornering the improvement or degradation in an algorithm's aptitude and alignment capabilities.
+In particular, a focus is placed on aptitude due to a lack of alignment analysis found in many existing works.
+This summary is formed by examining the comparisons made between a given work's proposed algorithm and the provided baseline algorithms.
+Table~\ref{tab:irl_works} summarizes the sampled LfF works along with the addition of works on intrinsic feedback, which will be discussed in the \nameref{sec:iirl} section.

+\subsubsection{TAMER}

-Training an Agent Manually via Evaluative Reinforcement (TAMER) is a framework for largely focused on modeling quantitative human feedback and using value shaping with replacement to shape the agent's learning \citep{knox_tamer_2008, knox_interactively_2009, knox_thesis_2012}.
-TAMER goes step further by attempting to overcome the credit assignment challenge of mapping delayed human feedback to its corresponding behavior.
+Training an Agent Manually via Evaluative Reinforcement (TAMER) framework primarily focuses on modeling quantitative feedback and using human feedback to exert complete control over the RL agent.
+As we'll see, this approach can be interpreted as combining feedback modeling and a myopic RL agent into a single algorithm \citep{knox_tamer_2008, knox_interactively_2009, knox_thesis_2012}.
+TAMER goes a step further as it aims to address the credit assignment challenge by mapping delayed feedback to its corresponding behavior.
 The TAMER framework consists of three main modules: feedback modeling, action selection, and credit assignment.